List of Chicago Fire characters: Gabriela Dawson

-Dawson and Casey reconnect after Dawson almost loses him in the fire that ended season 5.
+Dawson and Casey reconnect after Dawson almost loses him in the fire that ends season 5.
 Dawson meets a girl named Bria in a fire.
 She finds out her father is addicted to meds and tries to help her, after not talking to Casey about it and instead talking to Severide.
 Casey finds out what they are up to and is upset.
 Dawson decides to let Casey help with Bria.

 Dawson's old fling, Jake Cordova, comes to the firehouse since Otis is hurt, but things get crazy with Dawson.
 She doesn't tell Casey right away, which makes him mad when he finds out.
-When Otis is allowed back on the truck, everything goes back to normal, or that's what Dawson and Casey think.

-Dawson gets a call from Bria asking to help her with some "girl problems", so Dawson does.
+When Otis is allowed back on the truck, everything goes back to normal.
+Dawson gets a call from Bria asking to help her with some "girl problems".
 She helps Bria get ready for prom.
-Casey decides that they can ride in the truck, so with Stella driving, Bria and her date ride to prom in the truck.
+Casey decides they can ride in the truck, so with Stella driving, Bria and her date ride to prom in the truck.
 While watching the truck pull away, Dawson tells Casey she wants to start trying again.
-After trying for a while, Dawson wants to get to the doctor to make sure everything is okay and to move the process along faster.
+After trying for a while, Dawson wants to get to the doctor.
 Finding out Dawson has an aneurysm that could burst with pregnancy, Casey and Dawson stop trying.
 Dawson tells Casey she wants to take the risk, but Casey says no, not wanting to lose her.
 He brings up adoption, which sets Dawson off since she doesn't want to go through the same thing they did with Louie.